d-bl/GroundForge/docs/help/Tiles.md

 ### Define a repeat

-You have three fields to fill with  digits and letters of the cheat sheet.
+You have one row with three fields to fill with  digits and letters of the cheat sheet.
+The other row defines the default stitches for the sections above.

 The outer fields are optional for a custom foot side.
 Note that a column more or less for the patch size may invalidate the right foot side.
-It may not always be possible to define a custom foot sides, some attempts between the demo patterns did not yet succeed.

 The position of a digit correlates with a position in the prototype diagram.
 Half circles in the prototype indicate you added a new pair for a next stitch, or are not using a pair for a next stitch.

 The right foot side may be a mirrored version of the left foot side for some patterns.
-In that case the flip button can set the right field.
+For your convenience the flip button can set the right field from the left.
 You may still have to rotate the rows or adjust the patch width.

 More details on the [advanced design](Reversed-engineering-of-patterns) page.

 ### Arrange the repeats

-The foot sides are simply repeated, but the centre section has more options.
+The foot sides are simply repeated vertically, but the centre section has more options.

-The configuration at the bottom of the section is like the crank for the first car models with ignition keys: the hard way to start your car but usually not needed.
+The configuration at the bottom of the section is more or less like the crank for the first car models with ignition keys: the hard way to start your car but usually not needed.
-The image with linked components at the top of the section is the like ignition key: the simple way to arrange the tiles.
+The image with linked components at the top of the section is like the ignition key: the simple way to arrange the tiles.

 The prototype highlights a single tile alias repeat in the top left corner, this repeat may span just a single column or row of stitches.